jnk838/insight-week-challenge/pages/challenges/challenges.md

 of this event.

 The answers to all of the challenges will usually be words separated by underscores.
-The case of letters in your answers is **not important**.
+The case of letters in your answers is **very important**, you must provide your solutions using only **uppercase** letters.

 Example: **THIS_IS_AN_EXAMPLE**.